BuluBoxSoftware/BuluBoxSoftware/API/API REST.md

 <img src=https://github.com/SoftwareBulu/TechDocumentation/blob/main/API/Response%20Code.png>
 </p>

-**Conclusion**: API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications/sytems to communicate and interact with each other.
+API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications/sytems to communicate and interact with each other.
 A great testing tool to practice and learn API coomands as well as server testing (requests and response) is the following [5].

 ## References